JohnWRRC/BioDIM_separated_functions/Readme.md

 This repository is being used to develop and share BioDIM code, data, and manuals.

 BioDIM is an individual-based model of animal movement in fragmented landscapes.
-It was initially developed to simulation understory birds in the Brazilian Atlantic rainforest, and now is being adapted to other taxa and other contexts.
+It was initially developed to simulate understory birds in the Brazilian Atlantic rainforest, and now is being adapted to other taxa and other contexts.
 The software runs in a GRASS GIS environment.